It’s not common to everybody – some need a little help

 And you should try the “Eistraum”: From 18th January till 3rd of March you can skate in front of the Viennese City Hall – a truly unique Vienna winter experience!
 Especially at night (till 10 o’clock) this might be the best ice skating experience you ever had; it’s not just for nothing that it’s called the „Eistraum“, which means „Ice Dream“.
 For more Info check the Eistraum website.

 Sightseeing – Vienna from above

 It is rather difficult to get up anywhere in the city centre.
-Nevertheless, there are two places I can recommend for great panoramic views.
+Nevertheless, there’s a place I can definitely recommend for great panoramic views.

 Another great view offers the café/cantina on the roof of the Palace of Justice, which houses the highest courts of Austria.
 You find it at the Schmerlingplatz 10, next to the Parliament and U2 metro station Volkstheater.
 At the entrance you will be checked like on an airport, but once you are inside you can enjoy the beautiful interior of this 19th century palace.
 Take the elevator up to the cantina: it is quite fancy, but you can enjoy good food and great view over the Ringstraße Boulevard and the Old town of Vienna.